Indian locomotive class WAG-11

 The Indian locomotive class WAG-11 is a class of twin-section 25 kV AC electric locomotives that was developed in 2018 by Banaras Locomotive Works (BLW), Varanasi for Indian Railways.
+This freight engine has been designed for a speed of 105 km/h and weighs 252 tons.
+It is equipped with a three-phase induction motor, four power converters and regenerative as well as pneumatic braking system.
 The model name stands for broad gauge (W), Alternating Current (A), Goods traffic (G), and 11th in series (11).
 They entered trials service in 2019.
 A total of 4 WAG-11 pairs have been built by Banaras Locomotive Works (BLW), Varanasi.

 As of January 2023, 4 locomotives are built and are undergoing "testing", with further examples being converted from WDG-4 to WAG-11.

 History

 The history of WAG-11 begins in the early 2017 with the stated aim of the Indian Railways to minimize the dependence on diesel locomotives in Indian Railways after recommendation of Cabinet Committee on Economic Affairs (CCEA).
 The committee recommended that Expansion of electrified routes across the country will also help in reducing energy cost.
 Therefore, a large number of WDG-4 diesel locomotives would become surplus after full electrification.
 Thus Indian Railways decided to convert existing WDG-4 locomotives which needed midlife overhaul into the WAG-11 electric locomotive class.